 - case management, document management and time recording systems;

-- door entry systems and reception logs;
+- from door entry systems and reception logs;

-- automated monitoring of our websites and other technical systems, such as our computer networks and connections, CCTV and access control systems, communications systems, email and instant messaging systems.
+- through automated monitoring of our websites and other technical systems, such as our computer networks and connections, CCTV and access control systems, communications systems, email and instant messaging systems.

 How and why we use your personal data